 “Observation without judgment is the highest form of intelligence.”

-In west style of meditation — mindfulness, this state is also known as OPEN MONITORING.
+In west style of meditation — mindfulness, this state is also known as OPEN MONITORING, I found the article of Adam Brady very useful to gain new awareness.
 This practice can be performed during any activity and will bring a meditative quality to any experience.”

 PLAYGROUND FOR MINDFULNESS